netizer/groundcover-rb/README.md

+# TForest

 TForest (or forest with templates) is one of the programming languages built on top of Forest.
+There are 2 goals of this language:
+1. To show how to build a language on top of forest.
-The main goals of this project is to make a language that is as similar to Forest, but in the same time is more readable for humans.
-The way to achieve this goal is to create a small set of powerful syntactic sugar constructs on top of Forest.
+2. To build a language that is as close to forest as possible but in the same time is more readable for humans.

-In other words we want macros with a very minimalistic syntax.
+To achieve the goal nr 1, even if this language is so simple that a different form of implementation might seem more adequate (e.g. it could be part of forest itself, or we could make this language extandable to be able to add new templates), it's going to be implemented so that there was as mmuch as possible in common between the way the compilation process works in here and in case of lamb.

+To achieve the goal nr 2, we'll just make it a superset of Forest, and will add a small set of powerful syntactic sugar constructs on top of it.

+## Re 1.

+To build a language (X) on top of forest we'll need:
+1. A forest code that will be used as a compiler of every file written in X
+2. A set of modules in the host language that are specific for code written in X

+## Re 2.

 TForest is a superset of Forest, so you can write Forest code and it will be a valid TForest code too, but not the other way around.
 TForest introduces the following, new keyword: `macro`.
 It also introduces the following naming convention: **All the function names starting with `m:` are refering to macros.**